Joebzz/specflow-playground/README.md

 # specflow-playground
-The purpose of this repository is to learn Specflow with Dotnet Core.
+The purpose of this repository is to learn SpecFlow with Dotnet Core.